jmyles35/explosionSim/README.md

+### How to Use the Three.js model

+Implementations are added into index.html.
+The /js  folder contains models and etc. To start the sim, just open index.html in a web browser (preferably chrome).

 ### References:

 *   “An Eulerian–Lagrangian approach for simulating explosions of energetic devices.”
 Computers & Structures, Pergamon, 26 Mar.
 2007, www.sciencedirect.com/science/article/pii/S0045794907000429.